nkymut/ID2116-ComputingForDesign/wk4/ID2116_Wk04_Object_OOP_StateTransition.md

-# Define and draw a state transition diagram for the Algorithm Agent
+# [Homework] Define and draw a state transition diagram for the Algorithm Agent

 - Brainstorm ideas for your algorithmic agent.
 Make sure you review the [assignment brief](https://www.notion.so/clementzheng/Assignment-1-Algorithmic-Agent-d30a2d7cd96443a791446cf623aa23cf).
 - Shortlist an idea.
 - Plan out the states and transitions for your algorithmic agent idea.